akshaybabloo/Go-Notes/README.md

 go/src/mime/encodedword_test.go
 ```

-`encodedword.go` is the name of the main file where other methods are available and their tests can be found in `encodedword_test.go`.
+`encodedword.go` is the name of the main file where other methods are available, and their tests can be found in `encodedword_test.go`.
 Simple as.

-Some times you wish to run the file on windows, linux or both.
-In that case you can name your files something like this
+Sometimes you wish to run the file on Windows, Linux or both.
+In that case, you can name your files something like this

 ```
 filename.go - compiles universally